 While almost half of hospital pharmacies in the sample served more than 500 beds, the staffing numbers showed that 80% (n=712) of hospital pharmacies had 10 or less pharmacists (Fig 4).

-Very similar was the situation with number of pharmacy technicians.
-72% of hospitals in the sample employed 1-10 full time equivalents of pharmacy technicians (n=642).
+The situation was very similar with the number of pharmacy technicians as 72% of hospitals in the sample employed 1-10 full time equivalents of pharmacy technicians (n=642).

 Section B: Questions related to EAHP Statements Sections 2, 5, 6

-[Table 2] shows all of the questions asked in the survey regarding Sections 2, 5 and 6 of European Statements of Hospital Pharmacy, and where applicable, the overall percentage of participants who gave a ‘positive response’ to the question.
-Whenever a participant gave a negative response to a question, there was usually a follow up question of ‘What is preventing this?’.
+[Table 2] shows all of the questions asked in the survey regarding Sections 2, 5 and 6 of the Statements, and where applicable, the overall percentage of participants who gave a ‘positive response’ to the question.
+When a participant gave a ‘negative response’ to a question, there was usually a follow up question of ‘What is preventing this?’.

 Questions where less than 75% of participants gave a positive response have been highlighted in red in the table, and questions where more than 90% of participants gave a positive response have been highlighted in green.
 The question numbering indicates the relationship between the questions and respective Statements: S21 is related to Statement 1 in Section 2 and accordingly.